Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states it is 'Ideal for LLM workflows that need to reference specific UI elements by number rather than by coordinates,' providing clear context.
-It does not explicitly mention when not to use it or name specific alternatives, but the implication is clear.
+The description provides a clear use case: 'Ideal for LLM workflows that need to reference specific UI elements by number rather than by coordinates.'
+It implies when to use it but does not explicitly state when not to use or name alternative tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.